 You should only stop taking valproate if your doctor advises you to.
 Stopping any epilepsy medicine suddenly could cause you to have more seizures, or more severe seizures.
 This could be harmful to you and your baby.

-It’s important to know that for some women, valproate is the only medicine that will control their seizures.
+For some women, valproate is the only medicine that will control their seizures.
 If this is the case for you, your specialist might advise you to keep taking it, even during pregnancy.
 This is because the benefit of controlling your seizures could outweigh the risk of valproate harming your baby.

 Can other epilepsy medicines harm my baby if taken during pregnancy?